ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 ### {parsermd}

-The [parsermd package](https://rundel.github.io/parsermd/) is another package maintained by Colin Rundel is "implementation of a formal grammar and parser for R Markdown documents using the Boost Spirit X3 library.
+The [parsermd package](https://rundel.github.io/parsermd/) is another package maintained by Colin Rundel and is an "implementation of a formal grammar and parser for R Markdown documents using the Boost Spirit X3 library.
 It also includes a collection of high level functions for working with the resulting abstract syntax tree."

 This package has functionality for a tidy workflow allowing you to select different sections of the document.
 One useful feature is that it has the function [`rmd_check_template()`](https://rundel.github.io/parsermd/articles/templates.html) allowing you to compare student Markdown submissions against a standard template.
 You can watch his [RStudio::conf(2021) talk about it](https://posit.co/resources/videos/parsermd-parsing-r-markdown-for-fun-and-profit/).